Part One Part Two

 When watching Femme Fatale one is aware that the author (one might substitute writer-director Brian De Palma’s name here) keeps information from us, but also provides a sense that we are gods of this world, knowing and seeing more than almost all the characters on screen, except, of course, for the Femme Fatale.

-Again and again, we have a god’s eye view, looking down on the characters from a great distance.
+Again and again, we have a god’s eye view, looking down on the characters from a distant height.

 When Laure hides the gun, she knows where it is, but we do as well; when Nicolas enters the room, we have an idea where the gun will be hidden before he finds it.